Week 1 – Lessons from the Law

 Day 4 – God’s Plan for Provision: Deuteronomy 14:28,29; 16:11-14; 24:17-22; 26:12,13

 This is not an area into which I enjoy sticking my toes.
 But since it is one of the first and greatest hurdles, I’m kind of glad that God gets to it so quickly in Scripture.
-Now, remember that: God gets to it.
-I know that in most of the churches that I have been in, this is not the way things are generally handled.
+Remember that: God gets to it.
+I know most of the churches I have been in do not generally handle things this way.
 I am not trying to meddle.
 I’m just laying out what God says in His Word.
-In truth, it should be an encouragement, even if it does mean that the church that seeks to follow the Lord’s commands in these things, might have to change things up a bit.
-It should be encouraging because we don’t have to figure things out on our own.
+Even if the church seeking to care for the fatherless has to change things up a bit, this plan should be encouraging because we don’t have to figure things out on our own.
 God has done it for us.

 “At the end of three years thou shalt bring forth all the tithe of thine increase the same year, and shalt lay it up within thy gates: And the Levite, (because he hath no part nor inheritance with thee,) and the stranger, and the fatherless, and the widow, which are within thy gates, shall come, and shall eat and be satisfied; that the Lord thy God may bless thee in all the work of thine hand which thou doest.”
 Deuteronomy 14:28,29

 Who was to partake of the tithe of the third year?
 Well, it wasn’t the electric company!
 The Levite, the stranger, the fatherless and the widow.
 Why were the people to do this?
 So that the Lord could bless them in all the work of their hands!